Video DownloadHelper - Download video files.

 Visit mozilla.org/plugincheck/ to see if all your plug-ins are up-to-date.

-The full file path to each currently installed & enabled plugin will then be visible at about:plugins
+The full file path to each currently installed & enabled plugin is visible at about:plugins

 The plugin files are generally DLLs, to disable a plug-in, delete (or rename) its DLL.
 The Firefox about:addons page will then display a [remove] button for the plugin.
 You may need to press F5 or restart the browser.
 Note in some cases this will affect ALL browsers not just Firefox.